Hanabi-Live/hanabi-live/docs/variants.md

 - One 4 is removed from each suit.

+### Scarce Ones

+- One 1 is removed from each suit.

 ### Clue Starved

 - Each discard or 5 played only generates 0.5 clues.
 (The team still starts with 8 clues.)